-A passing grade (A-E) in the course is obtained when a student has achieved at least 50 course points.
-A failing grade (Fx or F) in the course is obtained when a student has not achieved at least 50 course points:
+A passing grade (A-E) in the course is obtained when a student has achieved at least 50 course points and has achieved at least 50 points on assessment task 1.

+A failing grade (F) in the course is obtained when a student has not achieved at least 50 course points or has not achieved at least 50 points on assessment task 1.